 - Leadership of major private-public partnerships such as the celebration of the San Francisco City Hall Centennial, and the Bay Area Women’s Summit;

 - Facilitation of Mid-Market development, Moscone Convention Facilities expansion, new Medical Examiner’s Office building, purchase and development of a San Francisco City Office Building on the Goodwill site at Mission Street and South Van Ness; re-envisioning of public housing policy;

 - Implementation of initiatives in the areas of public housing, community benefits, local business development, earthquake safety and disaster preparedness, and Local Hiring Ordinance; and

 - Authorization of same-sex marriage license issuances at San Francisco City Hall in late June 2013 just hours after a federal appeals court cleared the way for the State of California to lift a 4.5 year freeze.

-Ms. Kelly’s career as a public servant began as Special Assistant in the Mayor’s Office of Neighborhood Services, in the Mayor’s Office of Policy and Legislative Affairs under Mayor Willie L. Brown, Jr. and served as the City’s Executive Director of the Taxicab Commission.
-In this leadership capacity, she managed the Department regulating the $150 million taxicab industry.
+Prior to her City Administrator position, Ms. Kelly was appointed City Purchaser and Director of the Office of Contract Administration by Mayor Gavin Newsom.
+She previously served as Special Assistant in the Mayor’s Office of Neighborhood Services, and the Office of Policy and Legislative Affairs, under Mayor Willie L. Brown, Jr. She also served as the City’s Executive Director of the Taxicab Commission.

-Ms. Kelly is the first woman and African American to serve as City Administrator of the City and County of San Francisco.
-Ms. Kelly received her Bachelor of Arts degree in Psychology from New York University, and her law degree from the University of San Francisco.
-She is an attorney admitted to practice in the State of California.
-She is a native of San Francisco and presently resides in the city with her husband, Harlan Kelly Jr., the General Manager of the Public Utilities Commission, and her two sons.
+Ms. Kelly, a native San Franciscan, is the first woman and African American to serve as City Administrator of the City and County of San Francisco.
+She received her undergraduate and law degrees, respectively, from New York University, and the University of San Francisco.
+Ms. Kelly is a member of the California State Bar.
+She and her husband, Harlan L. Kelly, Jr., General Manager of the San Francisco Public Utilities Commission, and their two sons reside in San Francisco.